 Exceptions to the Rule: Workers’ Comp Taxes on SSDI

 While workers’ comp benefits are generally tax-free, there is one instance where you may have to pay taxes.
 SSDI provides financial assistance to people with disabilities if they meet the program’s qualifications.
 Per the IRS, if you receive Social Security Disability Insurance (SSDI) and your benefits are reduced because of your workers’ compensation benefits, then the dollar amount your SSDI was reduced by is probably taxable.
-That translates into you paying taxes on the portion of your workers’ comp benefit that makes up your lost SSDI funds.
+That amount is essentially considered to be the SSDI portion of your workers' comp benefits.

 Not every public benefit can impact your Social Security benefits.
 While workers’ comp may, others like Supplemental Security Income (SSI) and Veterans Administration benefits do not.

 It’s also worth noting that even if you retired because of a work-related injury or sickness and are receiving retirement benefits from Social Security, you would still have to pay taxes on your retirement benefits.
 The tax exemption applies only to workers’ compensation benefits.

 How Do SSDI and Workers Comp Work Together?

 Suppose you receive workers’ compensation payments or other public disability benefits together with SSDI disability payments.
 In that case, the total amount you receive can’t be more than 80 percent of your recent average earnings before you became disabled.
 If it is, your SSDI benefit will be reduced so that your total benefits aren’t over 80 percent.